Sunday, February 14, 2021

 Megan has no corroboration that Michael is crooked, but the paper runs the story anyway (back in the day when newspapers were printed on paper and not online).
 Michael shows up at the reporter's desk asking where the story came from.
 Megan spills her coffee and the two begin an awkward and frankly unnecessary journey to romance, all while the investigation goes further down a rabbit hole no one anticipated.

 Michael isn't the type of guy to take this sort of thing lying down, especially when the story causes harm to his lifelong best friend Teresa (Dillon) who knows Michael is innocent.
 For the most part, Michael is a legitimate businessman who has distanced himself from his mafia family, but that doesn't mean he is above calling on his family for favors when he hatches his plan for revenge.
-It's a simple, but effective one.
+It's a simple, but effective plan.

 Absence of Malice flies off the rails when it expects us to believe Michael and Megan would fall for each other, even after what happens to the troubled Teresa when a follow-up news story is printed.
 There is little chemistry between the otherwise likable Michael and Megan.
 I can believe Michael is a liquor distributor falling on hard times.
 I can't believe Megan is a hard-nosed, aggressive reporter who would eschew her responsibilities so easily.
 Field is comes across as too nice to be playing such a role.
 She's a child in a grownups' game.
 Newman, with his grizzled mannerisms and intelligence, is right at home.